uclaacm/design-website/_pages/_about.md

     </div>
     <div id="flexbox1">
         <img src="/assets/logos/quote.png" id="quote1">
         <p class = "about-us" id="aboutPar"><span class = "werd">ACM</span> <span class="werd" id="orange">Design</span> is the premier club on campus for learning graphic design and user experience.
-Lorem ipsum something something ACM Design started as something origin story is probably like a line or two. <br><br>
+ACM Design was founded to develop guidelines, normalize branding, and produce design elements for UCLA ACM. <br><br>
-Things we do include projects and stuff such as this website and the styleguide haha find it in projects or something something ok bye weeords</p>
+Things we do include projects such as this website and the styleguide, as well as workshops for the general UCLA community!</p>
         <img src="/assets/logos/quote.png" id="quote2">
     </div>
     <h1 id="us">Who we are</h1>